Epicurus

 by Epicurus and others in Figures of Speech

-What do Nietzsche, Gauss and Hegel have in common?
-They weren't born-rich they were Fried-rich.
-OK bad joke, I know.
-Bad jokes are are in the Oikos of planksip®.
-Signature move you may call a blunder but blunders have a way of sticking around.
+What do Nietzsche, Gauss, and Hegel have in common?
+They weren't born rich; they were Fried-rich.
+OK, that's a bad joke.
+Bad jokes are in the Oikos of planksip — a signature "move" you may call a blunder, but blunders have a way of sticking around.
 Ask Einstein.

 by Epicurus and others in Figures of Speech